sky-uk/osprey/README.md

                                        |                        |
                                        |      Environment       |
                                        +------------------------+
 ```

-After the user enters its credentials through the `Osprey Client`:
+After the user enters their credentials through the `Osprey Client`:
 1. An HTTPS call is made to an `Osprey Server` per environment configured.
 2. Per environment:
-   1. The `Osprey Server` will make an authentication request to `Dex` which will
+   1. The `Osprey Server` will make an authentication request to `Dex` which
       will return an authentication url to use and a request ID.
    2. The `Osprey Server` will post the user credentials using the auth request
       details.